-A doctorate in nursing is an advanced, postgraduate degree usually pursued by those who already have a master’s (MSN) or a bachelor’s (BSN) degree in nursing, but who are looking to either increase their pay or their opportunities for advancement or to become qualified to teach nursing.
-A Doctor of Nursing Practice (DNP), Doctor of Philosophy in Nursing (PhD), PhD in nursing education, and Doctor of Nursing Science (DNS, DSN, or DNSc) are found in postgraduate colleges and universities.
-The following provides a guide for the doctoral degree in nursing, the types of courses involved, and the job outlook for people who obtain this degree.
+A doctorate in nursing is an advanced, postgraduate degree usually pursued by those who already have a master’s (MSN) or a bachelor’s (BSN) degree in nursing.
+Benefits of earning a doctoral degree in nursing include more competitive pay, increased opportunities for advancement, and qualifications to teach nursing at the university level.
+The Doctor of Nursing Practice (DNP), Doctor of Philosophy in Nursing (PhD), PhD in nursing education, and Doctor of Nursing Science (DNS, DSN, or DNSc) are offered by many colleges and universities.
+The following page is a guide to the doctoral degree in nursing, with overviews of common admissions requirements, the types of courses involved, and the job outlook for people who obtain this degree.

 Why Pursue a Doctoral Degree in Nursing?

-While nursing degrees at the doctorate level can be time-consuming to pursue, many nurses find the possible outcome worth their efforts.
-Some may find it more cost-effective to enroll in a BSN-to-PhD program, allowing students to bypass a separate master’s degree, and instead pursue a terminal degree from the start.
-Since standards seem to be shifting to favor a doctoral degree for APRNs, many nurses are also shifting their focus to doctoral studies.
-With over 200 DNP programs currently enrolling nursing students, this degree is gaining momentum, with an increased enrollment of over 78% from 2011 to 2012.1
+While nursing degrees at the doctoral level can be time-consuming to pursue, many nurses find the personal and professional outcomes worth their efforts.
+Some may find it more cost-effective to enroll in a BSN to PhD program, which can allow students to bypass earning a separate master’s degree and pursue a terminal degree from the start.
+Since standards seem to be shifting to favor the doctoral degree for APRNs, many nurses are also shifting their focus to doctoral studies.

 Doctoral Degree in Nursing Requirements and Prerequisites

-While the requirements to enter a doctoral program in nursing vary by school, most programs require a minimum of a bachelor’s degree and a state RN license for admittance.
-Some schools require an APRN certification, such as NP, CNM, CNS, or CNRA to be admitted.
-Depending on the program, scores from Graduate Record Examinations (GRE) or the Miller Analogies Test (MAT) may also considered for entry, along with letters of recommendation, a resume or curriculum vitae, college transcripts, clinical experience, minimum grade point averages, and a statement of purpose for most colleges.
-If not required, prior clinical work experience in nursing will likely increase the possibility of acceptance.
-Since entry into a doctorate program in nursing can be competitive, students pursuing a doctoral degree in nursing should also have clear career goals and defined interests.
+While the requirements to enter a doctoral program in nursing vary by school, most programs require a minimum of a bachelor’s degree and a current, valid RN license to be considered for admission.
+Some schools require APRN certification, such as NP, CNM, CNS, or CNRA, for admissions consideration.
+Depending on the program, scores from Graduate Record Examinations (GRE) or the Miller Analogies Test (MAT) may also be considered, along with letters of recommendation, a resume or curriculum vitae, college transcripts, clinical experience, minimum grade point averages, and a statement of purpose.
+Even if not required, prior clinical work experience in nursing will likely increase the possibility of acceptance.
+Since entry into a doctoral program in nursing can be competitive, students pursuing a doctorate in nursing should also have clear career goals and defined interests.

 Doctoral Degree in Nursing Coursework